Jump to a Chapter

 What is the main purpose of a granulation machine?

-What industries commonly use granulation equipment?
+What industries use granulation machines?

 What is the difference between granulation and grinding?

-How does particle size affect manufacturing processes?
+How does particle size affect manufacturing?

-Are granulation machines automated?
+Are modern granulation machines automated?

 Conclusion